 The thing that makes the Auckland International Airport unique in New Zealand is that can handle larger passenger airplanes, unlike most other airports in the country.
 It houses two terminals – the international one and the domestic one, and there’s only 500 meters of distance between them.
 Getting to the airport is extremely easy, as the dedicated SkyBus runs at all times during the whole year.

-Entertainment and Lifestyle
+Entertainment & Lifestyle in Auckland

 Those who live in Auckland know that there’s always something going on in their city – boredom simply isn’t an option here.
 As a huge multicultural city, Auckland is a celebration of all traditions, histories, languages, and foods that the people of various descents have brought with them.